Volvo FM: Second generation (2001–2020)

 In 2001 FM series underwent major revision in conjunction with FH series.
 Among changes resulted were 7- and 10-litre engines being dropped and replaced by an all-new 9-litre D9A engine and introduction of a new automated gear-change transmission I-Shift and new passive safety feature FUPS Front Underrun Protection System, designed to prevent smaller vehicles from being "under run" or wedged under front of the truck in an event of frontal collision.

 Engine and transmission

 The new D9A engine developed on the basis of D12 with single overhead camshaft and four valves per cylinder and electronic unit injectors followed with a new design feature for Volvo, timing gears at the flywheel side (rear) of the engine, design which will later become standard across entire Volvo truck engine range.
-D9A power output varies from 300 - 380 hp and torque 1400 - 1700 Nm respectively.
-Introduction of I-Shift also spelled end for Geartronic (AGS) and its shortcomings however the I-Shift was designed to be what it is from ground up where Geartronic was an add on modification to existing manual transmission.
-In 2003 FM12 with 460 hp D12D was launched as well as new version of Powertronic automatic transmission.
+D9A power output varies from 300–380 PS and torque of 1400-1700 Nm respectively.
+Introduction of I-Shift was the end for the Geartronic (AGS) and its shortcomings, however the I-Shift was designed to be what it was, whereas the Geartronic was a modification to an existing manual transmission.
+In 2003, the FM12 with 460 PS D12D was launched as a new version of the Powertronic automatic transmission.